Maja Herman Sekulić

-Maja Herman Sekulić (born February 17, 1949) is a Serbian poet, novelist, essayist and translator.
+Maja Herman Sekulić (born February 17, 1949) is a former Yugoslav and Serbian poet, novelist, essayist and translator.

 Biography

 Maja Herman Sekulić was born in Belgrade, Serbia, Yugoslavia, where she received her M.A. in World Literature from the University of Belgrade in 1977, and her PhD in Comparative Literature from Princeton, New Jersey, in 1986.

 She spent 1990–91 in Germany, and 1992–7 in the Far East.
 Nowadays, she shares her time between New York City and Belgrade.
 She is a member of the Serbian Literary Association, Serbian Literary Society, Serbian and the American P.E.N.
 Center, Academy of American Poets and the International Federation of Journalists (FIJ).

 She taught at Princeton University (1985–89), and Rutgers University (1982–84), and was guest-lecturer at Harvard, Columbia, Iowa, and other universities.
 Besides academic work, she has also edited the journal Night in New York from 1989 to 1990, and is a regular contributor to Recours au Poème, Belgrade dailies Politika and Blic, "Cultural Journal" on Serbian TV (RTS) and other media and literary journals.
 In 2017, she signed the Declaration on the Common Language of the Croats, Serbs, Bosniaks and Montenegrins.